rutgerkok/Pokkit/README.md

 While testing your plugin, you will most likely come accross an unimplemented method or event.
 You are encouraged to implement these methods and events, and to submit your changes as a pull request.
 This will bring us closer to a complete implementation of the Spigot API.

+To get started writing code for Pokkit, I have created a [file with examples](./IMPL_EXAMPLES.md) on how I implemented the methods.

 ## How to use it
 Install Pokkit like you would install any Nukkit plugin: place the JAR file in the `plugins` directory of your Nukkit server.
 Start your server, then stop it again.
 You'll notice that a new folder has been created inside the `plugins` directory: a folder called `Pokkit`.
 Open this folder.
 Inside the folder, there a three things: